-Diarrhea; dizziness; headache; mild muscle or bone pain; nausea; nervousness; throat irritation; tremor; vomiting.
+Dizziness; headache; mild muscle or bone pain; nausea; nervousness; throat irritation; tremor; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); behavior changes; blurred vision or other vision changes; burning, numbness, or tingling; chest pain; choking; fast or irregular heartbeat; overexcitement; seizures; severe muscle weakness, cramps, or spasms; severe or persistent bone pain; severe or persistent dizziness, headache, nervousness, or tremor; signs of infection (eg, fever, chills, cough, persistent sore throat, ear pain, increased mucus production, change in mucus color); swelling or tightness in the throat; symptoms of high blood sugar (eg, increased thirst, urination, or hunger; unusual weakness or drowsiness; confusion); trouble sleeping; unusual tiredness or weakness; vaginal odor or discharge; weight gain; white patches or sores on the tongue or mouth; worsening of asthma or COPD symptoms (eg, increased wheezing, coughing, chest tightness, shortness of breath).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); behavior changes; blurred vision or other vision changes; burning, numbness, or tingling; chest pain; choking; fast or irregular heartbeat; hoarseness or voice changes; overexcitement; seizures; severe muscle weakness, cramps, or spasms; severe or persistent bone pain; severe or persistent dizziness, headache, nervousness, or tremor; signs of infection (eg, fever, chills, cough, persistent sore throat, ear pain, increased mucus production, change in mucus color); swelling or tightness in the throat; symptoms of high blood sugar (eg, increased thirst, urination, or hunger; unusual weakness or drowsiness; confusion); trouble sleeping; unusual tiredness or weakness; vaginal odor or discharge; weight gain; white patches or sores on the tongue or mouth; worsening of asthma or COPD symptoms (eg, increased wheezing, coughing, chest tightness, shortness of breath).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.